tebe372/MCW-Media-AI/Whiteboard design session/WDS trainer guide - Media AI.md

 1. Admin website through which videos can be uploaded by Contoso employees.

-2. "Public" or end-user website through which customers of Contoso can watch video courses, including access to Video Insights such as transcriptions, captions and search features.
+2. "Public" or end-user website through which customers of Contoso can watch video courses, including access to Video Insights such as transcriptions, captions, and search features.

 3. Background processing that is implemented with a serverless architecture using Azure Logic Apps and Azure Functions.
 This background processing orchestrates the video upload or encoding workflow.